 So, how do you do it?
 Few people undergo any sort of formal training.
 However, this was the thing to do for cardiac arrest before the less messy technique of external massage took over in the 1960s.
 Stephenson et al (1953) published a case series of 1200 patients who underwent open cardiac massage for cardiac arrest of any cause.
 The image below is taken from that paper; it illustrates the technique used to perform open cardiac massage in a patient without a convenient sternotomy wound.

-In short, there are a few different teqchniques.
+In short, there are a few different techniques.
 The best resource for these seems to be anything published by H.E Stephenson Jr; after the 1953 paper quoted above he went on to become a doyen of open cardiac massage, with an illustrious career spanning some decades.
 His 1985 chapter for Emergency and Disaster Medicine is a definitive resource on the subject.

 Another method is a one-handed compression technique, where you compress the heart against the rib cage or vertebral column.
-This probably requires the least access (i.e. it can be performed with a smallish sternotomy) but one might make the argument that the chest is already open and to widen the sternotomy so as to facilitate effective CPR is not a massive inconvenience.
+This requires the least access (i.e. it can be performed with a smallish sternotomy) but one might make the argument that the chest is already open and to widen the sternotomy so as to facilitate effective CPR is not a massive inconvenience.
 An alternative method unrelated to post-op cardiac surgery is to access the chest through a subxiphoid incision, where one may compress the heart upwards against the intact sternum.

 The third method is the one-handed squeeze technique, illustrated in the image from Stephenson et al. This is where you hold the heart with one hand and use the thumb and palm to compress the LV.
 This can perforate the LV and has the least haemodynamic benefit in terms of cardiac output.
 One occasionally resorts to this when one has performed a left thoracotomy for cardiac arrest from penetrating chest injury (because there is insufficient access for the other techniques).
+In cardiac arrest, the right ventricle will be distended and thin; it is very easy to perforate it even when being very careful.

 That was ...not a very sterile procedure.
 Should I give antibiotics?
 Good question.
 Apparently, everybody does.
 Dunning et al (2017) found that this practice of giving antibiotics following emergency resternotomy was in place without any evidence to back it.
 The task force concluded that it was "reasonable" to do this.
 In essence, not giving antibiotics therefore ends up being in contrary to best practice.